Legal aspects of refugees during the war: where to look for help?

 Departure and return without documents.
 Not every person fleeing the war abroad has the opportunity to be issued a foreign passport or take documents at all.
 In connection with the war, representatives of the State Border Service and border guards of other countries may allow cross-border movement of Ukrainians with internal passports or, in exceptional situations, even without them.
 However, for staying abroad and returning home, the presence of identity documents is critically important.

 This is far from an exhaustive list of problems Ukrainian refugees and internally displaced persons face.
 In addition, each case related to legal difficulties is individual and requires the examination of other circumstances of the citizen.
 The solution to such problems may be needed urgently and at any time of the day.

 That is why Visit Ukraine introduces round-the-clock legal consultations of our partners for all users.
 The qualified help of a lawyer will allow you to quickly find answers to specific questions and have confidence in the relevance of information.
 A legal specialist of Visit Ukraine partners is available at any time of the day or night and will advise you on the necessary issue, wherever you are.
 The contract with a personal lawyer is valid for at least 30 days.

 Ordering legal assistance is quite simple.
-A couple of clicks - and you have a personalized consultation and a solution to all worrying questions.
 The service is available at the link.